ZooFarming/zoo-keeper-docs/pages/governance.en.md

 3) Major Proposal initiated by the community:
 Once a governance proposal has been initiated, the team will need to confirm whether implementing the proposal is technically possible or not, regardless of the team’s opinion on the proposal (the technical justification must be shared with the proposal creator, and the community if necessary).
 Once the technicalities have been checked and confirmed, the voting can begin.
 In order for the proposal to pass, it requires a 55% approval from the community and 1% (note that this will be restored to 10% at the end of May, once Wanchain enables the snapshot to take into account staked ZOO tokens as well) of eligible votes (circulating supply).
 Here too, this type of proposal will always need to be a Boolean one (true/false, yes/no, BTC/ETH …)

-4) Minor Proposal initiated by the community: (aka Poll Vote) This functions in the same way as the team-proposed Poll Vote by offering the community several voting choices.
+4) Minor Proposal initiated by the community:
+This functions in the same way as the team-proposed Poll Vote by offering the community several voting choices.
 Here too, the highest % voted option will result in implementation of the proposal at the close of the voting period.